bwilkie/Chat-AI---Runs-in-Python/README.md

-# Chat AI, Runs locally in Python
+# Chat AI, Runs locally in Python, voice to voice

 For anyone interested in talking to an AI Large Language Model in real time.
 (See my other Chat-AI Colab repo for an easy to use variation).